nherbaut/squid-docker-cache-https/README.md

 ## What is this project

-It's an alpine-based docker image containing SQUID5 configured for https trafic cachine.
+It's an alpine-based docker image containing SQUID5 configured for https traffic caching.

 ## Usage